Appverse-Archive/appverse-mobile/appverse-samples/README.md

 		* iPad Retina icon: the high resolution version of the main icon for applications running on iPad; 144x144 pixels.

- * <b>*Prerendered Icon*</b>: specifies whether the app’s icon already includes a shine effect.
+ * <b>*Prerendered Icon*</b>: specifies whether the app's icon already includes a shine effect.
 Select "true" if you don't want that the iOS applies a shine effect to the app icon.
 		* Configure it at *Info.plist* file using the property *UIPrerenderedIcon*, or in the *Project Options* > *IPhone Application* settings > *Summary* tab > *Universal Icons* section > *App Icons* > *Prerendered* checkbox.

 		* Default value is:true.